-Release 4.0 is the first time the income components have been imputed on the enumerated file (rather than providing total financial year income and windfall income alone).
+From Release 4.0 the income components have been imputed on the enumerated file (rather than providing total financial year income and windfall income alone).
 This has permitted the calculation of these components at the household level as detailed in Figure 6.
 Market income, private income and Australian public transfers have also been calculated.